JosephM101/uupdump_cli/README.md

   Accepted input: `CORE`, `COREN`, `PROFESSIONAL`, `PROFESSIONALN

-  For example, `uupdump_cli.py Dev amd64 PROFESSIONAL` would automatically download the latest update package from the specified update ring, and automatically start the download process.
+  For example, `uupdump_cli.py Dev amd64 PROFESSIONAL` would automatically download the latest update package from the Dev channel, and start the download process.